-When police are releasing a child on an undertaking, it would be good practice to share the impact of any restrictions, through communication between the defence, police, and/ or social work, as well as the child themselves.
+When police release a child on an undertaking it is good practice to share the impact of any restrictions, through communication between the defence, police, and social work, as well as the child themselves.
 Applying standard conditions, or any additional conditions, without an understanding of the individual child's context can have significantly detrimental implications.
 Conditions which are not fully informed may inadvertently prevent the child from accessing their home, their educational placement, or the homes of family members who provide significant support.
-Such blanket conditions, that are not individualised in terms of the child's situation and circumstances, fail to reflect GIRFEC at the most basic level and are likely to decrease the child's ability to stick to the conditions.
-Subsequently, poorly applied process and practice may then increase the likelihood of the child being returned to police custody for failure to comply, which can then have implications for remand or bail when appearing at court if the child's case is progressed down that pathway rather than CHS.
-In addition, these conditions could potentially be in place for an extended period leading up to the child's appearance at court; such delays can have a negative impact on the child's understanding of the importance of compliance, and their ability to comply (McEwan, Maclean, Dver, Vaswani, & Moodie, 2020).
+Such blanket conditions, that are not individualised in terms of the child's situation and circumstances, fail to reflect the principles of GIRFEC at the most basic level and are likely to impair the child's ability and motivation to adhere to the conditions.
+Subsequently, this may increase the likelihood of the child being returned to police custody due to their non-compliance, which can then have implications for remand or bail when appearing at court.
+In addition, these conditions could potentially be in place for an extended period leading up to the child's appearance at court; such delays can have a negative impact on the child's understanding of the importance of compliance, and their ability to comply (McEwan et al., 2020).